Web-Development-Environments-2022/312804446/README.md

 - Playlist of music from YouTube.
 - Option to like a Facebook page.
 - Option to scan QR that leads to the site.
-- Option to contact us via email - using the formspree website for sending the email.
+- Option to contact us via email.
 - Questions and Answers about the difference between web1, web2, and web3.

 user name: diank